Ubuntu Kernel Updates: Why They Matter

 The /boot partition can fill up if many kernel versions accumulate.
 Check the /boot partition usage on systems with limited disk space before installing a new kernel.
 If /boot is at 90% capacity, a kernel package installation can fail.
 Free space in /boot before applying updates on systems with small /boot partitions.

-When Not to Apply a Kernel Update
+When to Defer a Kernel Update

 There are legitimate reasons to defer a kernel update.
 If the server has hardware that only works with a specific kernel version, and the new kernel breaks that hardware, applying the update causes a production outage.
 Knowing your server's hardware dependencies matters before the update is needed.